Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback dynamics of two atoms coupled to a semi-infinite waveguide

 Next, we investigate the dynamics of the coherent feedback network based on the following assumption.

-\begin{assumption} The resonant frequency of the atoms satisfies that $\omega_a \gg 1$, and $z_j\ll c$ with $j =1,2$. \end{assumption} The inverse Laplace transformation of the amplitudes from Eq.~(\ref{eq:sep23_C_ee}) is taken by integrating on the positive half of the complex plane close to the imaginary axis.
-By Assumption \ref{Markovian}, $e^{-\frac{2z_1}{c} s} \approx 1 $ and $e^{-\frac{2z_2}{c} s} \approx 1 $.
-Consequently, the amplitude $c_{ee}(t)$ in Eq. \eqref{eq:sep23_C_ee} can be approximated as:
+\begin{assumption} The resonant frequency of the atoms satisfies $\omega_a \gg 1$, and atoms' positions satisfy that $z_j\ll c$ for $j =1,2$. \end{assumption}

+The inverse Laplace transformation of Eq.~(\ref{eq:sep23_C_ee}) is taken by integrating on the positive half of the complex plane close to the imaginary axis.
+By \textbf{Assumption~\ref{Markovian}}, $e^{-2z_j s/c}\approx 1 $ and the amplitude $c_{ee}(t)$ can be approximated as

+Because $\omega_a \gg 1$, the value $\omega_a z_j/c$ with $j=1,2$ varies in the interval $[0, n\pi]$ for some positive integer $n$ even when $z_j\ll c$.
+Consequently, the quantum coherent feedback network dynamics can be distinctly influenced by $z_j$, which is studied in detail in the following subsections.